- Introduction to Hydroponic Growing | Article | Johnny's Selected Seeds

 Together with excellent flavor and appearance, crops best suited for hydroponics share certain characteristics.

 In fruiting crops, a high level of vigor is important to keep the plants strong over a long season.
-Being resistant to blossom end rot is important in the solanaceous crops, since fast-growing fruits can be susceptible to this disorder.
+Resistance to blossom end rot is important in the solanaceous crops, since fast-growing fruits can be susceptible to this disorder.
 Resistance to diseases common in various growing regions will help keep the plants healthy.
-Having an open plant habit that promotes air flow can be equally important, as fruiting crops are frequently planted densely in greenhouses.
-And last but not least, breeding and selection to make sure the varieties thrive in hydroponic conditions are important.
+Having an open plant habit that promotes air flow can be equally important, as fruiting crops are usually planted densely in greenhouses.
+For tomatoes, a predictable and trainable plant habit and production pattern are desirable, with well-shaped trusses and good fruit set.
+Strong central leaders will be less perturbed by heat/cold/light variations that are outside the environmental norm for the species.

 The most popular food crops for hydroponic production are tomatoes, lettuce, cucumbers, greens, peppers, eggplant, strawberries, herbs, microgreens, and shoots.
 These crops fall into one of two main production models: one long harvest; or multiple quick harvests.